-Green Hearts' long-term goal is to develop and operate
+Green Hearts' long-term dream is to develop and operate

 a multi-state network of nature preschools.